 Children develop gross motor skills whilst engaging in dance, yoga and movement experiences.
 Music can strengthen the outcome of many activities and children engage in making their own songs and developing their creative thinking skills.
 Incorporating music, dance and movement into our program encourages children to express their feelings and emotions.

 This area enables children to learn facts about the world around them.
 We provide first hand experiences for investigation and exploration to develop their cognitive skills.
 This area provides children with a hands on approach to inquire about science and nature.
 Through these positive and sensory experiences, children develop a range of skills.

 Math and Numbers

-Math and numbers are everywhere in our world, therefore we aim to expose the children to the end-less possibilities of numbers.
-Providing the children with an area they can “do” numbers in will develop their problem solving and thinking skills.
-They can play in this area by them self or with friends, however they want.
-This are will be encouraging children to recognise numbers in different settings.
+Math and numbers are everywhere in our world, therefore we aim to expose the children to the endless possibilities of numbers.
+Providing plenty of opportunities to the children to “do” numbers in will develop their problem solving and thinking skills.
+They can play in this area by themselves or with friends, however they want.
+This area will be encouraging children to recognise numbers in different settings.

 Sand and Water Play

 Children have a natural attraction to sand and water and exploring and playing with them.
 We provide children with time to explore these elements on their own as well as in group intentional experiences.
 Children begin to develop math and science skills during their play in water and sand.
 Sand and water play are also an effective method to calm children’s minds and bodies.